frankstepanski/js-fullstack-course/05-Git/4-github-page.md

 - Check file paths (they are case-sensitive)
 - Make sure files exist in the GitHub repo

-## Final Result
+## Key Takeaways

-You now have:
+- Static HTML and CSS sites need hosting, and GitHub Pages provides a simple, free way to publish them online

-- A version-controlled project
+- GitHub Pages serves files directly from a GitHub repository and automatically updates the live site when you push changes

-- A public GitHub repository
+- Publishing a site with GitHub Pages reinforces core Git skills like committing, pushing, and managing a repository

-- A real, shareable website URL
+- The result is a real, public website URL suitable for portfolios, class projects, and sharing your work.

-- A workflow used by professional developers
+## What's Next: Team Workflows

-Perfect for portfolios, demos, and sharing your work 🚀
+We’ll shift from working alone to working with others by learning how teams use Git and GitHub safely.
+You'll be introduced to branches, pull requests, and code reviews, and learn how these tools help multiple people work on the same project without overwriting each other’s changes.